-You are the major decision maker concerning which inmates are invited to attend a Kairos Short Course.
-We ask that you invite inmate leaders in the general population of your Centre, both positive AND negative.
-Selection should also be made from those not necessarily members of Christian programs or worship.
+The Chaplain is the major decision maker concerning which inmates are invited to attend a Kairos Short Course, with the invitees being approved by management.
+He/she will invite inmate leaders in the general population of the Centre, both positive AND negative.
+His/her selection will also be made from those not necessarily members of Christian programs or worship.
 The Kairos Short Course will not create change if it is used as a reward system for people attending Chapel events.
 The impact of Kairos on those who attend, especially the negative leaders (even gang leaders), has been proven to quickly have significant impact on a Centre's environment.
-We also request that this selection process begin not less than 30 days prior to a Short Course Short Course.
-The Kairos Inside Program Manual contains our recommendations on pages 39-43 in what we call the "Prison Impact Plan."